Techtonica/curriculum/debugging/debugging.md

 ### Motivation

 - Debugging is the art of finding errors/bugs in programs and determining how to correct them.
 Things will go wrong during programming, even for experienced software engineers.
 - It is ideally part of the testing process but in reality, it is done at every step of programming.
 Coders should debug the smallest of their modules before moving on.
-This decreases the number of errors thrown up during the testing phase and reduces testing time and effort significantly.
+This decreases the number of errors thrown up during the testing phase and reduces testing time and effort significantly.([reference from tutorialspoint](https://www.tutorialspoint.com/programming_methodologies/programming_methodologies_debugging.htm))

 **Which companies use debugging?** Everyone because all companies want their product to be bugs/errors free.